fmoo/Orange/Assets/Scripts/Serialization/SaveState.md

 There are some gotchas here, so, **consult [this doc](https://github.com/fmoo/Orange/tree/master/Assets/Scripts/Serialization) for more details on the challenges here**.

+### Deep Copying `System.Serializable` Objects via Re-serialization

+Instead of doing a shallow clone, you can use a serializer like `JsonUtility` or `MemoryStream`+`BinaryFormatter` to take advantage of the serialization infra you signed up for to do a copy.
+There are some nonobvious implications for ScriptableObject references like I described before, so I've avoided doing this so far.
+Maybe it's fine.

+### Use a ScriptableObject as a big Global Variable for your Save State
+Normally, you define a ScriptableObject to make creation of similar data blobs that you can easily swap out.

+TBD the rest of this.

 ## 2. Encoding and decoding the data